 Disclaimer: The statements and opinions contained in this report are based on currently prevailing conditions in financial markets and are so contained in good faith and in the belief that such statements and opinion are not false or misleading.
 In preparing this report, Prudential Investment Services Corp has relied upon information which it believes to be reliable and accurate.
 Prudential Investment Services Corp believes that this report and the opinions expressed in this report are accurate, but no warranty of accuracy or reliability is given.
-Prudential Investment Services Corp believes that this report and the opinions expressed in this report are accurate, but no warranty of accuracy or reliability is given.
-Prudential Investment Services Corp does not warrant that is investigation has revealed all of the matters which a more extensive examination might disclose.
+Prudential Investment Services Corp does not warrant that its investigation has revealed all of the matters which a more extensive examination might disclose.
 This report may not be reproduced, transmitted, or made available either in part or in whole to any third party without the prior written consent of Prudential Investment Services Corp.
-AFS Licence No. 468145.
+APS Licence No. 468145.

-Subject: NOTICE OF MOTION TO RESCIND: C0421(1) ITEM 8 COUNCIL PAGE IN NEW LOCAL NEWSPAPER - 13 APRIL 2021
+Subject: NOTICE OF MOTION TO RESCIND: C0421(1) ITEM 8 COUNCIL PAGE IN

+NEW LOCAL NEWSPAPER - 13 APRIL 2021

-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

-From: Councillors Councillor John Stamolis, Councillor Victor Macri and Councillor Julie Passas
+From: Councillor Councillor John Stamolis, Councillor Victor Macri and

+Councillor Julie Passas